 The national high-speed digital network is a piece of the nation build infrastructure that will lay the groundwork for future economic growth of Australia.
 We cannot rely on our ability to dig stuff out of the ground to provide our future wealth.

 The great thing about the future services that will run on the NBN is that most of them have not yet been developed.
 I was involved in the early stages development mobile data services in the late 1990s, over a decade on we now use our mobiles for a far greater array of services than was envisioned at the time.

 This will be the same as the fibre network.

 If Australia wants to be a smart country we need to invest in our future and building digital infrastructure is but one element needed.
 We need to move the debate from the cost, which will pay itself off in the future, to ensure we have the best infrastructure in place.

 I would also like to see the debate move towards how can we roll out the network faster, do we need to the NBN Co to roll out all the fibre and how can we encourage more Australian services to run over the network?

 I live in an area where I can access the Optus coax cable network, so I am getting speeds of up to 100Mbps.
 I am pretty happy with current speeds, but this level of service is not available to all Australians.

 The problem and blockages Telstra and Optus faced when they attempted to rollout their network was due to the local council.
 I won’t get into my thought we have too many layers of government in Australia.

 I understand that the NBN rollout is viable because these council rules have been squashed.

-Private enterprise will invest in long-term projects were there is a viable market.
-If we provided businesses with the ability to rollout fiber in areas were there is demand we would see Australia gain full rollout of a network faster.
+Private enterprise will invest in long-term projects where there is a viable market.
+If we provided businesses with the ability to rollout fibre in areas where there is demand, we would see Australia gain full rollout of a network faster.